Brown hair: Geographic distribution

 Brown-haired individuals predominate in most parts of Europe.
 In northern and central Europe medium to light brown shades are the most common, while darker shades prevail in the rest of the continent.
-Brown hair, mostly medium to light brown shades, are also dominant in Australia, Canada, South Africa among White South Africans and the United States among European Americans from the Northern, Central and Eastern European (British, Scandinavian, Baltic, Dutch/Flemish, German (including Swiss-German and Austrian), Slovenian, Polish, Ukrainian and Russian) as well as Southern (Italian, Spanish, Greek, Portuguese) and Southeastern European (Bulgarian, Croatian, Serbian).
+Brown hair, mostly medium to light brown shades, are also dominant in Australia, Canada, South Africa among White South Africans and the United States among European Americans (from Northern, Central and Eastern Europe), British, Irish, Baltic, Dutch/Flemish, German (including Swiss-German and Austrian), Slovenian, Polish, Ukrainian and Russian people, as well as Southern (Italian, Spanish, Greek, Portuguese) and Southeastern Europe (Bulgarian, Croatian, Serbian).

 Similarly to blond hair, brown hair occurs commonly among Australian Aboriginal and Melanesian populations.

-Dark brown hair is predominant in the Mediterranean parts of Europe, the Middle East, North Africa, Central Asia, and South Asia.
+Dark brown hair is predominant in the Mediterranean parts of Europe and occasionally in the Middle East, North Africa, Central Asia, and South Asia.
 Very dark brown hair, easily mistaken for black hair, can be found occasionally in parts of East Asia.
 This is also true of Southern Cone of South America (Chile, Argentina, Uruguay, Paraguay, central-southern Brazil), Colombia, Andean Region of Venezuela, Costa Rican Central Valley and Puerto Rico.

+A study of 1,023 students in Chile found that the most common eye color was brown-black: 71 to 89.4% and the most common hair color was brown from 65.8% to 66.8%.

+In Spain, 57% are brown (7% of Spaniards are naturally blonde, 26% brunette, 3% redhead and the remaining 10% dark and light brown).